Projects

 TAFICS (Turkish Armed Forces Integrated Communication System) Electronic Key Management System (TELAYS)

-In this project, TCP sockets-based large distributed network software which run on a Turkish military TCP/IP network having SUN Enterprise/Ultra Solaris/UNIX and PC Windows NT computers in a large geographical area in Turkey was developed by a very large project team.
-This is the first large software development project in many aspects in Turkey.
-The main system at the crypto key production and distribution center was build on top of Java and SDL technologies.
-This system produces electronic keys and distributes these keys to the remote crypto equipment on the wide area network in Turkey.
+Worked as project member and system architect at TÜBİTAK-UEKAE.
+TCP sockets-based large distributed network software which run on a Turkish military TCP/IP network having SUN Enterprise/Ultra Solaris/UNIX and PC Windows NT computers in a large geographical area in Turkey was developed by a very large project team.
+This was the first large software development project in many aspects in Turkey.
+The main system at the crypto key production and distribution center was built on top of Java and SDL technologies.
+This system produces electronic keys and distributes these keys to the remote crypto equipment in a wide area network located in Turkey.
 Dr. Gümüşkaya was the chief software architect on Java network programming technologies.
-This project lasted about 7 years and employed hundreds of software and hardware developers.
+This project lasted about 7 years and employed more than hundred software and hardware developers.

 Electronic Electricity Meter

-In this project, a new electronic electricity meter device having prepayment feature with its smart card and its PC program were developed for Federal Elektrik for the Turkish market.
+Worked as Co-founder, Software Projects Manager, System and Software Architect at ELKOSİS.
+A new electronic electricity meter device prototype having prepayment feature with its smart card and its PC program were developed for Federal Elektrik for the Turkish market.
 The design and the development of the electricity meter requirements and analysis of existing systems in terms of hardware and software solutions were performed.
 The TI MSP 430 based hardware including current and voltage sensors, infrared communication, smart card interface, keyboard, LCD display were implemented.
 A Windows GUI application and a database program were developed using Delphi and Interbase for electricity meter user accounts and operations.
 The user and electricity usage information which were entered on the PC was downloaded to the smart card via a smart card interface circuit designed for the PC.
 The meter worked with this card.

 AdEPar (Advanced Educational Parallel) DSP Software Environment